spcl/f2dace-artifact/artifact.md

 The artifact repository consists of three main components: `data` contains results generated and presented in the paper, `analysis` includes all scripts used to produce plots included in the paper, and `microbenchmarks` and `cloudsc` contain software needed to reproduce the results obtained in the paper.

-### Workflow
+For each benchmark,

-The execution workflow for each benchmark executes in the following steps.
-For each one of them, we provide Python and Bash scripts automating the entire procedure:
+we provide Python and Bash scripts automating the entire procedure:

-(i) a complete description of the experiment workflow that the computational artifact(s) can execute

-### Execution Time

-### Expected Results

-The essential results of the paper include the performance of new workflow with the CloudSC benchmark
+The essential results of the paper include the performance of the new workflow with the CloudSC benchmark, and a Fortran Pi microbenchmark.

-With the artifact, we provide Python scripts that generate figures presenting performance results in the paper.
+Given the cluster nodes described in previous part, it should not take more than 5 hours to repeat all experiments.

+### CloudSC

 Figure 1, 10 - missing improved scripts.

+### Microbenchmarks

+The microbenchmark

+#### Workflow

+#### Plotting

 To generate Figure 11, step into the directory `analysis/mirobenchmarks` and run `process_data.py`, followed by `plot_pi.py`.